fcarnevale/codehabit/codehabitinfo.md

-use chosen plugin for tags on the checkin form (rails, ruby, python, CSS, html, etc) x-create models and associations x-add chosen plugin
--seeds.rb file to populate initial tags, and rake db:seed
+use chosen plugin for tags on the checkin form (rails, ruby, python, CSS, html, etc) x-create models and associations x-add chosen plugin x-seeds.rb file to populate initial tags, and rake db:seed

-make copy more self-evident on show form link - add "(optional)" checkin stats minimal mobile version ajax auto save on checkin form
-7. post functionality - figure out how to format code within posts - use checkboxes for tagging? "rails ruby python django java general other" etc
+basic checkin stats

 7a. post show view
-7b. posts view (have a partial that renders a list of links of a user's last 5 posts) 7c. basic way to navigate through the site users' profiles/posts placeholder for rightside feed
+7b. posts view (have a partial that renders a list of links of a user's last 5 posts on home screen) 7c. basic way to navigate through the site users' profiles/posts

+make copy more self-evident on show form link - add "(optional)" minimal mobile version ajax auto save on checkin form

+figure out how to format code within posts

+placeholder for rightside feed
 8. authorization
-checkin reminders via email
-form validations, model validations, and error checking (check out sample app for bootstrap error references)
+checkin reminders via email or sms (choose whichever you'd personally prefer) form validations, model validations, and error checking (check out sample app for bootstrap error references)
 9. get a basic smart feed going (looks at a user's post tags, calculates what they're writing most about, and then populates their feed with those same topics - general posts get shown to everyone)
 10. styling similar to hulkort .com or old school terminal looking?